iaobasa/Brain_stroke_App/README.md

 - **File Formats**: `.png`

 ### **Preprocessing Steps**
-1. **Resizing**: All images are resized to `(224, 224)` pixels to match the ResNet model's input size.
+1. **Resizing**: All images are resized to `(224, 224)` pixels to match the Deep Learning model's input size.
-2. **Channel Conversion**: Images are converted to RGB to ensure compatibility with the pre-trained ResNet architecture.
+2. **Channel Conversion**: Images are converted to RGB to ensure compatibility with the pre-trained Deep Learning architecture.
 3. **Normalization**: Pixel values are normalized to the range `[0, 1]` to improve model training performance.

 ### **Dataset Usage**